cashmusic/watt/work/henryrollins.md

 Humans have been finding rhythm, melody and harmony for centuries but the way millions listen to music has changed radically in the last few decades and that I think speaks to the question.

->"The way millions listen to music has changed radically in the last few decades and i think that speaks to the quetion"
+>"The way millions listen to music has changed radically in the last few decades and i think that speaks to the question"

 There are good and bad aspects to the current accessibility/delivery systems of music.
 I think they are for the most part, good.